 Off Libya, has Europe changed its position?

-(B2) The whole Open Arms affair may appear at first sight as a simple episode of a rescue operation at sea which was a bit arduous, with mutual incomprehension (read: Open Arms Sea Relief Operation.
+(B2) The whole Open Arms affair may appear at first glance as a simple episode of a rescue operation at sea which was a little arduous, with mutual incomprehension (read: Open Arms Sea Relief Operation.
 Have all the rules been followed?).
 But behind this event is a real change in the European position.

 Has the EU changed its position?

-Officially, no. In fact, yes.
-We asked the question at the midday briefing on Tuesday, March 20.
-Which caused a rather long 'blank'.
-Then a long consultation between the various spokespersons concerned to lead to an absence of an official position.
-In fact, the European position is that of...
-Italy.
-In several official meetings, the Europeans welcomed the Italian position, particularly in its agreements with Libya, and supported it.
+Officially, no. Actually, yes.
+We asked the question at the midday briefing on Tuesday March 20.
+Which caused a fairly long 'blank'.
+Then a long consultation between the various spokespersons concerned to result in no official position being taken.
+In fact, the European position is that of… Italy.
+In several official meetings, Europeans welcomed the Italian position, particularly in its agreements with Libya, and supported it.
 And this even appears in the conclusions of the European Council (1).

 What does the Italian code of conduct say?

 The Europeans highlight the code of conduct, imposed this summer 2017 by the Italians on NGOs to continue to be authorized to save migrants in the Mediterranean.
-Proactiva Open Arms was among the first NGOs to agree to sign this code.
-It stipulates the prohibition to enter Libyan territorial waters, not to cut ferries or make light signals, not to make transhipments except in an emergency, not to obstruct the operations of the Libyan Coast Guard, receive judicial police officers on board, declare its sources of financing, etc. (read : The code of conduct for rescue in the Mediterranean Sea)
+Proactiva Open Arms was one of the first NGOs to agree to sign this code.
+It stipulates the ban on entering Libyan territorial waters, not cutting off ferries or making light signals, not making transshipments except in emergency situations, not obstructing the operations of the Libyan coast guard, receive judicial police officers on board, declare your sources of financing, etc. (read : The code of conduct for rescue in the Mediterranean Sea)

 Who decided on the receivership?
 Who is he really?

-The sequestration of the boat was decided by the prosecutor of Catania (Sicily), Carmelo Zuccaro, who had been at the origin of accusations of complicity in the smuggling of migrants targeting NGOs in 2017.
-This had provoked, in particular, parliamentary inquiry committees.
+The sequestration of the boat was decided by the prosecutor of Catania (Sicily), Carmelo Zuccaro, who had been at the origin of accusations of complicity in migrant smuggling targeting NGOs in 2017.
+Which had caused, in particular, parliamentary commissions of inquiry.
 They then concluded that there was no evidence.
-On the other hand, in a tense political atmosphere in Italy, this had led to the development of a code of conduct, a kind of virtuous screen vis-à-vis public opinion. (read : NGOs complicit in smugglers in the Mediterranean: the file that caused pschitt?)
+On the other hand, in a tense political atmosphere in Italy, this led to the development of a code of conduct, a sort of virtuous screen vis-à-vis public opinion. (read : NGOs complicit in smugglers in the Mediterranean: the file that caused pschitt?)

 Conclusion: a tactical and political change